Manuperezro/MSP3-data-Base/README.md

    ### Theme and Colour Scheme

-The theme is inspired by a chopping borad and the elemts a chef used to prepare a pleasent meal and is intended to appeal a minimalism and clean chopping board.
+The theme is inspired by a chopping board and the elemts that a chef use to prepare a pleasent meal and is intented to appeal a minimalism and clean chopping board.

 A clean and modern colour scheme with contrasting and complementary colours was chosen to reflect a sense of simple energy.
-Coolors was used to generate two colour palettes which were incorporated as utility classes in the CSS file, to be easily called upon directly from the HTML files.
+Colors was used to generate two colour palettes which were incorporated as utility classes in the CSS file, to be easily called upon directly from the HTML files.

 ### Design Brief: